-СО Corse Objectives CO1 Understand the concepts related with History of Indian Architecture.
+СО The learners will be able to CO1 Understand the concepts related with History of Indian Architecture.
 CO2 Understand the features of Different types of Indian Architecture and Interpret the meaning behind each style and schools.
 CO3 Assess the contributions done by the Rulers and dynasties by analysing their Architectural creations.
 CO4 Explain the context of Architectural creations.
 CO5 Appraise the cultural development of the periods especially the Art and Architectures.